security

 The environment has changed with the introduction of the cloud, advanced BYOD, machine-to-machine connections, the rise in remote access, and phishing attacks.
 We have many internal devices and a variety of users, such as on-site contractors, that need to access network resources.

-There is also a trend for corporate devices to move to the cloud, collocated facilities, and off-site to customer and partner locations.
-In addition, it is becoming more diversified with hybrid architectures.
+Corporate devices are also trending to move to the cloud, collocated facilities, and off-site to customer and partner locations.
+In addition, they are becoming more diversified with hybrid architectures.

 These changes are causing major security problems with the fixed perimeter approach to networking and security.
 For example, with the cloud, the internal perimeter is stretched to the cloud, but traditional security mechanisms are still being used.
 But it is an entirely new paradigm.
-Also, remote workers: abundant remote workers work from various devices and places.
+Also, some abundant remote workers work from various devices and places.

 Again, traditional security mechanisms are still being used.
 As our environment evolves, security tools and architectures must evolve.
-Let’s face it the network perimeter has dissolved as your remote users, things, services, applications, and data are everywhere.
-In addition, as the world moves to the cloud, mobile, and the IoT, the ability to control and secure everything in the network is longer available.
+Let’s face it: the network perimeter has dissolved as your remote users, things, services, applications, and data are everywhere.
+In addition, as the world moves to the cloud, mobile, and IoT, the ability to control and secure everything in the network is no longer available.

 Phishing attacks are on the rise.